 Do Skin Care Products Expire?

-Checking your skin care product for the expiration date is key because buying an expired product would mean you can’t use it.
+Checking your skin care product for the expiration date is key because buying a skincare product that has expired would mean you can’t use it.
 This is also true for skin care products with a ‘Period After Opening’ date: 2 months, 6 months, 12 months or 13 months.
 For products with the ‘Period After Opening’ date, it is important to use within the specified period.

 How Long Have You Been Using the Product?